JMDKC/personal-site-gatsby/content/posts/2019-10-19---notes-march.md

 ![](/media/notes-march-9.jpg)

 Here’s another picture from this afternoon.
 I overheard a dad and son, taking a break before going down Whitehall, discussing the flags and the slogans in the clipped, awkward, embarrassed way of the British middle classes.
-I wonder how each will remember the day in future.

-I’m wavering, still wavering, as to whether I’m with them or not.
-That my snide reaction to my fellow marchers is rooted in my own self-doubt.
+I'm being snide.
+I saw myself in both men.
+I realised that my reactions to my fellow marchers are rooted in my own self-doubt.
+That in seeing them, I'm seeing myself.
+And I'm wondering what I'm looking at.

-Or maybe it’s best to ignore it all completely.
+Maybe it’s best to look at something else.
+Some photos of sunny days from an increasingly distant past.
 The Ghirri show runs until November 16th.
 Pre or post Brexit?
 Who knows?